universityofgalway-library/digital-tools-workshops/regular-expressions/regex.md

 ## Escaping syntax elements

 As you've already noticed, like any language, regular expressions are written using a special alphabet—dots, asterisks, parentheses, etc. But what if you need to find special characters like + or \* in the text?
 It's simple: you need to **escape** them by placing a backslash before them.
-In this example, we escape \* to make it a literal text character, while + remains a special character and means "one or more times".

 ## Being cautious